 Follow the instructions when setting up your alert by entering information such as ship name, date of travel and name of the cruise, and your cabin category.
-Note that this website mainly focuses on American cruise lines and may not have every cruise line worldwide listed.
+Note that this website mainly focuses on American cruise lines and may not list every cruise line worldwide.

-Cruiseline.com: Sets up your price alerts by entering the cruise you want to track and receive price information by email.
-The best thing to do is to enter the same cruise information as you have done for other price alert websites and thereby will be able to compare the prices for precisely the same sailing.
+Cruiseline.com: Set up your price alerts by entering the cruise you want to track, and receive price information by email.
+The best thing to do is to enter the same cruise information as you have done for other price alert websites and thereby be able to compare the prices for precisely the same sailing.

 Why do cruise prices fluctuate?